RooneyMcNibNug/DoD-Forms-Page-Diffs/README.md

 # Tracking pages changes on the Department of Defense Forms Management Program pages

-A git scraper designed to grab the latest changes from the source code of all DoD Forms Management index pages:
+A git scraper designed to grab the latest changes from the source code of all DoD Forms Management index pages (links labeled in the section titled "DD Forms"):

 ![boop](https://raw.githubusercontent.com/RooneyMcNibNug/DoD-Forms-Page-Diffs/main/Screenshot_2021-03-14%20DoD%20Forms%20Management.png)